What is the GSA Order-Level Materials (OLM) SIN & Can It Drive GSA Schedule Sales?

 Who is Eligible to Obtain the Order-Level Materials SIN?

 As of right now, companies that hold one of 12 GSA Schedules may add the Order Level Materials SIN to their contract.
-After the MAS Consolidation in October of 2019, the OLM SIN will be available to most companies under the new, single GSA Schedule.
-According to the draft SIN structure proposed, the OLM SIN will be available to companies under 10 of the 12 proposed Large Categories.
+After the MAS Consolidation in October of 2019, the OLM SIN will continue to be available to companies eligible under the legacy GSA Schedules.
+According to the draft SIN structure proposed, the OLM SIN was supposed to be available to companies under 10 of the 12 proposed Large Categories.
+As of a September 17, 2019 webinar, GSA announced the OLM SIN will not be extended to additional GSA Schedule Contractors after the consolidation.

 |Schedule #||Schedule #||OLM SIN #||Released|